A Companion Resource to Life Insurance Selling Secrets

 Phase 5

-The Mission — Why You Share Your Story
+The Mission & The Invite — Why You Share It

 Your story is not about you.
-It is about the person who needs to hear it.
+It's about the person who needs to hear it — and the one step you want them to take.

 Why This Matters

 This is where your story stops being autobiography and becomes a bridge for someone else.
-You are not sharing your journey to impress people.
-You are sharing it because someone out there is standing exactly where you stood — same doubts, same fears, same old beliefs — and your story is the thing that helps them take the first step.
+You are sharing it because someone out there is standing exactly where you stood — same doubts, same fears, same old belief — and your story is the thing that helps them take the first step.
 This is your mission.
 This is your why.
+Then you make one clear invitation.

 Questions to Answer — Record Yourself

 1. Why do you share your story?
-What drives you to help other people with life insurance?
+What drives you to help people with this?

 2. Who specifically are you trying to reach — what does your ideal client look like?

-3. What do you want people to feel after hearing your story?
+3. What do you want people to feel after hearing it?

-4. What is the transformation you want to create for others?
+4. What is the transformation you want to create for them?

-5. What is your call to action — what do you want them to do next?
+5. What is your call to action — the qualifier, the keyword, and what you'll send them?

 Example